Questions and Answers About Large Dams

 A: Large dams have provoked opposition for numerous social, environmental, economic and safety reasons.
 The main reason for opposition worldwide are the huge numbers of people evicted from their lands and homes to make way for reservoirs.
 The livelihoods of many millions of people also suffer because of the downstream effects of dams: the loss of fisheries, contaminated water, decreased amounts of water, and a reduction in the fertility of farmlands and forests due to the loss of natural fertilizers and irrigation in seasonal floods.
 Dams also spread waterborne diseases such as malaria, leishmaniasis and schistosomiasis.
 Opponents also believe that the benefits of dams have frequently been deliberately exaggerated and that the services they provide could provided by other more efficient and sustainable means.

-Q: How many people have been
+Q: How many people have been displaced by dams?

 A: Between 40 and 80 million, the majority of them in China and India.